thisisntnathan/BHpredict/data/README.md

 # Datasets

-This folder contains .pkl and .csv files of the HTE data from Ahneman, *et al*.
+This folder contains ready to use .pkl and .csv files of the HTE data from Ahneman, *et al*.

 ## Unpickling the data